logiccomp/lsl/README.md

 * mutual recursion
 * errors (invalid inputs) for check-*
 * recursive should have name too (or not?)
+* lifted is probably quite slow, can do more at compile time?

 ```
 (: x (Trace (Flat (check increasing?))))